 Extend conditional access capabilities for real-time control of user sessions in cloud apps

-After you select use of Cloud App Security proxy as a session control in Azure AD console, conditional access engine evaluates each user’s sign-in to determine if there is a policy in place for the specific set of conditions the user is coming from.
-If so, Azure AD sends that information to the Microsoft Cloud App Security proxy and, based on the filters set in the Cloud App Security session policy, the appropriate actions are taken on the user activities.
+After you select use of Cloud App Security Conditional Access App Control as a session control in the Azure AD console, the conditional access engine evaluates each user’s sign-in to determine if there is a policy in place for the spec set of conditions the user is coming from.
+If so, Azure AD sends that information to Microsoft Cloud App Security and, based on the filters set in the Conditional Access App Control session policy, the appropriate actions are taken on the user activities.

 Set granular policies to restrict user activities and limit content access

-Cloud App Security session policies help you to control and limit the user activities in the session itself.
+Conditional Access App Control session policies help you to control and limit the user activities in the session itself.
 To do this, you define additional conditions for the session through filters, then you define the types of control (e.g. block download) you would like to implement based on these conditions.

 - Device identification: You can create a condition for unmanaged devices based on whether the device is Intune-compliant, Azure AD domain joined, or holds a valid client certificate.
 Since unmanaged devices add another level of risk to a session, this is a valuable filter to implement additional controls.

 - Location information: Location or IP address can be utilized as an activity filter to establish controls for users accessing apps from locations outside of the corporate network.
 You can also configure restrictions for internal or risky IP addresses through the portal.